Detroit Public Schools Community District

-Detroit Public Schools Community District (DPSCD) is a school district that covers all of the city of Detroit, Michigan, United States and high school students in the insular city of Highland Park.
+Detroit Public Schools Community District (DPSCD) is a school district that serves Detroit, Michigan, and high school students in Highland Park, Michigan.
 The district, which replaced the original Detroit Public Schools (DPS) in 2016, provides services to approximately 50,000 students, making it the largest school district in the state.
 The district has its headquarters in the Fisher Building of the New Center area of Detroit.

 The school district has experienced extensive financial difficulties over a series of years.
 From 1999 to 2005, and from 2009 to the reorganization in 2016, the district was overseen by a succession of state-appointed emergency financial managers.

 History

 The district was established in 1842, and has grown with the city.
 Some of the schools in the district began as part of other school districts, including Greenfield Township and Springwells Township districts, as the areas these districts covered were annexed to the city of Detroit.

 The district operated schools serving Detroit's large immigrant population including Italians, Poles, and Jews as well as African Americans who fled the south.
 Everett and its principal M. M. Rose served a predominantly African American school population.
 Bishop School served many Jewish students as well as Africans Americans such as Cora Brown.

 In 1917, the board membership was changed from ward-based to at-large elections.